 - Soft foods after a few weeks: After a few weeks of eating pureed foods, and upon doctor approval, soft foods may be eaten.
 Foods should be kept in small, easily chewable pieces and may include finely ground or tender, diced meats, cooked vegetables without skin or seeds, and canned or soft fruit without skin or seeds.

 - Solids after eight weeks: Most patients are recovered enough to eat solids about eight weeks after surgery.
 Although solid foods may be eaten, all food should be diced or cut small and thoroughly chewed.
 Portions should still be small and should continue to include high protein, low fat, and low sugar.
 Patients should avoid certain foods, such as nuts and seeds, dried fruits, fried foods, breads, tough meat, and carbonated beverages, until doctor approval is received.

 Maintaining a Healthy Diet

 In most cases, the stomach will be fully recovered about three to four months after surgery.
 Once recovered, patients may begin to eat a normal healthy diet.
 Maintaining a healthy, low fat diet is essential to losing weight and keeping weight off after gastric bypass surgery.
 Limiting sugars and carbohydrates, like breads, pastas, and starchy vegetables, while eating a balanced diet of lean meats, leafy vegetables, and fresh fruit can help ensure weight loss success and improved health.

 Is Gastric Bypass Right for You?

 Gastric bypass surgery is highly effective at helping those who suffer from obesity shed unwanted weight and live a healthier lifestyle.
 If you've struggled with weight loss and are ready to reclaim your life, gastric bypass may be right for you.
 To find out more about gastric bypass, or other weight loss procedures, we welcome you to schedule a consultation with Drs.
-Garcia and Vazquez.
+Garcia.